sidju/add-ed/README.md

   Perfect for commenting out a single line or adding a forgotten ;.
 - 'C' command, acts as 'c' but hands out previous value to the Ui's input method.
   This enables you to edit the selection instead of replacing it (depends on UI).
-- 'N' and 'L' commands, toggle the default print conf.
-Line numbers and escapes respectively.
+- 'P' command, toggle the default print flags.
 - ':' command, runs the macro with the name given as argument (whitespace trimmed).
   Macro execution behaves like 'g' execution. 'q' or error returns early.
-- 'J' command, joins all lines in selection and then splits them so they all are shorter than the number of columns given after 'J'.
-Splits on word boundaries.
-  It doesn't understand indentation, but improvement PRs are very welcome.
+- '|' command, pipes selection through given shell command.

 ## Feature flags:
 ### local_io: